per2jensen/dar-backup/README.md

 ````
 where "c" is create, -r5 is 5% redundency and -n1 is 1 redundency file

+## performance tip
+  This [dar benchmark page](https://dar.sourceforge.io/doc/benchmark.html) has an interesting note on the slice size.

+  Slice size should be smaller than available RAM, apparently a

 ## overview of archives
 Once you har a fair amount of archives, it can become a bit hard to have an overview of what's there.
 One way to get an overview is to use the 2 scripts "show-FULL.sh" and "show-DIFF.sh"